ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

 * **playlist**: allows inline setup of a full playlist, including metadata.
 * **levels**: allows inline setup of multiple quality levels of a video, for bitrate switching purposes.
 * **plugins**: allows inline setup of `JW Player plugins <http://www.longtailvideo.com/addons/plugins/>`_, including their configuration options.
-* **events**: allows inline setup of javascripts for player events, e.g. when you want to do something when the player starts.
+* **events**: allows inline setup of JavaScripts for player events, e.g. when you want to do something when the player starts.
 * **players**: allows inline setup of a custom player fallback, e.g. HTML5 first, fallback to Flash.

 The sections below explain them in detail.